saucedor/E2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ### Chomsky's Hierarchy Level Before Elimination

 Initially, the grammar I designed is **Context-Free (Type 2)** according to **Chomsky’s hierarchy**.
-It consists of rules where a single non-terminal produces one or more sequences of terminals and non-terminals, and the left-hand side of each production contains exactly one non-terminal.
+It consists of rules where a single non-terminal produces one or more sequences of terminal and non-terminals, and the left-hand side of each production contains exactly one non-terminal.

 At this stage:
 - The grammar was simple and focused on subject-verb-object structures.